This article is a personal rewriting with some substantial addition of an original tutorial.

 .

-A problem arises early though, rust does not allow variadic generics (generics that take a variable number of arguments).
-So we would have to create implementations for each number of generic arguments we would want to take:
+So unfortunately, we would need to create implementations for each number of generic arguments we want our systems to take.

 trait System<Input> {}